-The operators~\eqref{eq:current1} and~\eqref{eq:current2} are called current-current operators and are also responsible for non-leptonic $D$-meson decays.
+The operators \eqref{eq:current1} and \eqref{eq:current2} are called current--current operators and are also responsible for non-leptonic $D$-meson decays.

-At $\mu>m_b$~, the treatment of light quarks as massless leads to a fully effective GIM mechanism causing the cancellation of penguin contributions~\cite{Greub:1996wn}, as already seen in Eq.~\eqref{eq:gimsuppr}.
-Penguin contributions appear when the $b$ quark is integrated out as an effective degree of freedom at its threshold, see Fig.~\ref{fig:cu_amplitude_all} $(d)$.
-After the matching, the Wilson coefficients are evolved from $m_b$ to $m_c$ using the RGEs, which induces mixing between different $|\Delta c|=|\Delta u|=1$ operators, given by Eq.~\eqref{eq:operators}.~\cite{deBoer:2015boa}
+At $\mu>m_b$, the treatment of light quarks as massless leads to a fully effective GIM mechanism causing the cancellation of penguin contributions\cite{Greub:1996wn}, as already seen in Eq.~\eqref{eq:gimsuppr}.
+Penguin contributions appear when the $b$ quark is integrated out as an effective degree of freedom at its threshold, see Fig.~\ref{fig:cu_amplitude_all}(d).
+After the matching, the Wilson coefficients are evolved from $m_b$ to $m_c$ using the RGEs, which induces mixing between different $|\Delta c|=|\Delta u|=1$ operators, given by Eq.~\eqref{eq:operators}.\cite{deBoer:2015boa}

 The last step is the evaluation of the Wilson coefficients down to $m_c$.
-The computation of the matrix elements associated to certain operators result in ``effective'' coefficients which account for effects of non-zero light quark masses.
-Strictly speaking, the effective coefficients are not Wilson coefficients, since they contain low energy effects.
-Wilson coefficients are process universal, independent of the operator basis, regularisation and renormalisation schemes \cite{Misiak:1992bc}.
-The effective coefficients $\mathcal{C}_{7,\,9}^{\,\rm eff}$, which are the only non-vanishing ones, at the charm scale $\mu_c$ read\cite{deBoer:2015boa,Buras:1994dj}
+The computation of the matrix elements associated to certain operators result in ``effective'' coefficients which account for effects of nonzero light quark masses.
+Strictly speaking, the effective coefficients are not Wilson coefficients, since they contain low-energy effects.
+Wilson coefficients are process universal, independent of the operator basis, regularization and renormalization schemes\cite{Misiak:1992bc}.
+The effective coefficients $\mathcal{C}_{7,9}^{\rm eff}$, which are the only nonvanishing ones, at the charm scale $\mu_c$ read\cite{deBoer:2015boa,Buras:1994dj}